-The Clean Coalition has experience with the FOM interconnection process and understands the cost and time uncertainty that accompanies it.
-No part of the FOM interconnection process is determinative; every step has a range in both amount of time and money that is necessary before the next step can take place.
+The Clean Coalition has experience with the FOM interconnection process (or interconnection under the Wholesale Distribution Access Tariff (WDAT) and we understand the cost and time uncertainty that accompanies it.
+No part of the WDAT interconnection process is determinative; every step has a range in both amount of time and money that is necessary before the next step can take place.
 Applicants are unable to conclusively estimate what it will take to complete the interconnection process from publicly available information and also face significant delays during interconnection impact and cost responsibility studies.
-As a result, when compared with BTM projects, FOM projects cost more than 8 times as much, with an average cost of \$312,000 - and they take more than twice as long before an application is approved, with an average of 723 business days.
+As a result, when compared with BTM projects, FOM projects cost more than eight times as much, with an average cost of \$312,000 - and they take more than twice as long before an application is approved, with an average of 723 business days.
 Uncertain timelines, potentially taking around two years, can be just as devastating as high interconnection costs.
 Projects that get stuck in the interconnection queue languish and are more likely to fail as time passes, particularly if a project bounces from department to department and there is not one point of contact at the utility that a project developer can reach out to.
-Attached along with these comments is a series of lessons on FOM interconnection based on the Clean Coalition's Valencia Gardens Energy Storage ("VGES") project, a partnership with the CEC and PG&E. Commission Staff should solicit information from organizations that have had similar experiences with the FOM interconnection process and takes lessons learned from steps the Interconnection proceeding has taken streamlining the BTM interconnection process to compile a full list of necessary reforms.
+Attached along with these comments is a series of lessons on FOM interconnection based on the Clean Coalition's Valencia Gardens Energy Storage (VGES) project, a partnership with the CEC and PG&E. Commission Staff should solicit information from organizations that have had similar experiences with the FOM interconnection process and takes lessons learned from steps the Interconnection proceeding has taken streamlining the BTM interconnection process to compile a full list of necessary reforms.
+As mentioned above, unlocking the Community Solar (and WDG space) will only be fully possible when FOM interconnection is an efficient and streamlined process